JCA374/v2/doc/scanner_documentation.md

-# Stock Scanner Documentation
+# Stock Scanner User Guide

-## Overview
+## Introduction

-The Stock Scanner tab provides a powerful screening tool that allows users to filter stocks based on technical indicators from preloaded CSV datasets.
-It enables discovery of potential investment opportunities matching specific technical criteria without requiring external API connections for stock discovery.
+The Stock Scanner tab allows you to scan multiple stock universes for technical patterns and indicators.
+It's designed to help you find potential investment opportunities that match specific technical criteria, such as RSI levels, volume surges, and EMA crossovers.

 ## Key Features

-- **Pre-defined Stock Universes**: Choose between Small Cap, Mid Cap, and Large Cap stocks loaded from CSV files
+- **Multiple Stock Universes**: Choose from Small Cap, Mid Cap, Large Cap, and Swedish Stocks
-- **Technical Filters**: Screen stocks based on RSI levels, volume surges, and EMA crossovers
+- **Technical Filtering**: Find stocks based on RSI range, volume multipliers, and EMA crossovers
+- **Continuous Scanning**: Process stocks in batches to prevent API overloads
+- **Retry Mechanism**: Failed API calls are saved and can be retried later
 - **Watchlist Integration**: Add matching stocks directly to any existing watchlist
-- **Efficient API Usage**: Batch processing with rate limiting to prevent API throttling
-- **User-friendly Interface**: Clear progress indicators and informative error handling

-## How To Use
+## How to Use

 ### 1. Select Stock Universe

-Choose from three pre-defined universes:
+Choose from one of the available stock universes:
-- **Small Cap**: Smaller companies (loaded from `updated_small.csv`)
+- **Small Cap**: Smaller companies
-- **Mid Cap**: Medium-sized companies (loaded from `updated_mid.csv`)
+- **Mid Cap**: Medium-sized companies
-- **Large Cap**: Larger companies (loaded from `updated_large.csv`)
+- **Large Cap**: Larger companies
+- **Swedish Stocks**: Stocks from the Swedish market
+- **Failed Tickers**: Previously failed API calls that can be retried

-### 2. Configure Technical Filters
+### 2. Configure Scan Parameters

-- **Historical Period**: How far back to analyze (3mo, 6mo, 1y)
+- **History**: How far back to analyze (3mo, 6mo, 1y)
-- **Data Interval**: Time resolution of price data (daily, weekly)
+- **Interval**: Time resolution of price data (daily, weekly)

+### 3. Set Technical Filters

+Either select a preset or customize your own filters:

+**Presets**:
+- **Conservative**: RSI 40-60, Vol×2.0, 20-day lookback
+- **Balanced**: RSI 30-70, Vol×1.5, 30-day lookback
+- **Aggressive**: RSI 20-80, Vol×1.2, 40-day lookback

+**Custom**:
-- **RSI Range**: Set minimum and maximum RSI values (traditional range is 30-70)
+- **RSI Range**: Min and max RSI values to consider
 - **Volume Multiplier**: Find stocks with volume above average (e.g., 1.5× means 50% above normal)
 - **EMA Crossover Lookback**: Number of days to check for 50/200 EMA crossovers

-### 3. Add Custom Tickers (Optional)

-Enter additional tickers not included in the CSV files, separated by commas.

-### 4. Run Scanner

-Click the "Run Scanner" button to begin analysis.
-The scanner will:
-1. Load tickers from the selected CSV file
-2. Fetch price data in batches to avoid rate limiting
-3. Calculate technical indicators
-4. Filter stocks based on your criteria
-5. Display matching results in a table

-### 5. Add to Watchlist

-From the results table:
-1. Select the stocks you wish to add
-2. Choose a destination watchlist from the dropdown
-3. Click "Add Selected to Watchlist"

-## Technical Details

-### Data Processing

-The scanner operates in three main phases:

-1. **Data Loading**:
-   - Reads ticker symbols and Yahoo Finance formatted tickers from CSV files
-   - Processes custom tickers if provided
-   - Organizes tickers for batch processing

-2. **API Fetching**:
-   - Fetches data in small batches (25 tickers at a time)
-   - Implements delay between requests to avoid rate limiting
-   - Caches results for one hour to prevent redundant API calls

-3. **Technical Analysis**:
-   - Calculates key indicators (RSI, EMA crossovers, volume ratios)
-   - Applies filtering criteria to identify matching stocks
-   - Formats and displays results with interactive controls

-### Screening Criteria

-Stocks must meet all of the following criteria to appear in results:

-- RSI value within the specified min/max range
-- Current volume at least X times the 20-day average volume (where X is the volume multiplier)
-- Optionally, an EMA crossover within the lookback period (bullish signal when 50-day crosses above 200-day)

-## Troubleshooting

-### Issue: Scanner Returns No Results

-**Potential Causes and Solutions:**
-- **Criteria Too Restrictive**: Try widening the RSI range or lowering the volume multiplier
-- **CSV Files Missing**: Ensure all required CSV files exist in the `/csv` directory
-- **Yahoo Finance Tickers Invalid**: Verify tickers in CSV files have correct formats
-- **API Rate Limiting**: Wait a few minutes and try again with a smaller stock universe

-### Issue: API Errors

-**Potential Causes and Solutions:**
-- **Network Issues**: Check your internet connection
-- **Yahoo Finance Limitations**: The scanner handles most API errors gracefully, but persistent failures may indicate temporary Yahoo Finance API issues
-- **CSV Format Problems**: Ensure CSV files have "Tickersymbol" and "YahooTicker" columns

-### Issue: Slow Performance

-**Potential Causes and Solutions:**
-- **Large Stock Universe**: Select a smaller universe (e.g., Small Cap instead of Large Cap)
-- **Long Time Period**: Choose a shorter historical period (e.g., 3mo instead of 1y)
-- **Clear Cache**: Use the "Clear Cache" button in Streamlit to reset the data cache

-## Integration with Other Tabs

-The Scanner Tab is designed to work seamlessly with other parts of the application:
-- Stocks added to watchlists can be analyzed in the **Watchlist & Batch Analysis** tab
-- Individual stocks can be further analyzed in the **Stock Analysis** tab
-- Technical patterns discovered can be confirmed in the **Multi-Timeframe Analysis** tab

-## Future Enhancements

-Potential future improvements for the Scanner Tab:
-- Fundamental data integration for combined technical-fundamental screening
-- Custom indicator formulas
-- Saving and loading scanner presets
-- Export of scan results to CSV
-- Automatic scheduled scanning with alerts
+### 4. Add Custom Tickers (Optional)

+Enter additional tickers not included in the selected universe, separated by commas.

+### 5. Set Processing Options

+- **Process Batch Size**: Number of stocks to process at once (smaller batches reduce API errors)
+- **Continuous Scanning**: Enable to process stocks in batches with pauses to avoid API limits

+### 6. Run the Scanner

+Click one of these buttons:
+- **Run Scanner**: Start scanning with the current settings
+- **Retry Failed**: Retry previously failed tickers
+- **Stop Scanner**: Stop an in-progress scan
+- **Clear Results**: Clear current scan results

+### 7. Review Results

+The scanner will display stocks that match your criteria, ranked by a composite score.
+For each stock, you'll see:
+- **Ticker**: Stock symbol
+- **Price**: Current price
+- **RSI(14)**: Relative Strength Index value
+- **Vol Ratio**: Volume compared to 20-day average
+- **EMA Cross**: Whether a recent EMA crossover occurred
+- **MACD Diff**: MACD histogram value
+- **Score**: Composite technical score (higher is better)

+### 8. Add to Watchlist

+You can add promising stocks to any of your existing watchlists:
+1. Select which watchlist to add to
+2. Check the boxes next to the stocks you want to add
+3. Click "Add to Watchlist"

+## Tips for Effective Scanning

+1. **Start with smaller universes** or use continuous scanning with smaller batch sizes to avoid API rate limits.

+2. **Use presets first**, then adjust based on your preferences and market conditions.

+3. **Enable "Scan All Stocks"** to process all stocks in the selected universe.
+For large datasets like the Swedish Stocks (1000+ stocks), the scanner will update the results table after every 100 stocks processed.

+4. **Use "Continuous Scanning"** to add delays between batches, which helps prevent Yahoo Finance API rate limits.

+5. **Adjust the "Process Batch Size"** based on your needs:
+   - Larger batches (e.g., 100) process more stocks at once but may encounter API limits
+   - Smaller batches (e.g., 25) are less likely to hit API limits but take longer to complete

+6. **Combine multiple